ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

           - In the `envFrom` section, the `cache-valkey-exporter-user` `Secret` resource contains the `default_user_env.properties` file where the `default` username and password are declared for this Prometheus metrics exporter.
 [You will declare the `Secret` in the Kustomize declaration for this Ghost's Valkey subproject](#valkey-kustomize-project).

           - This container also has minimum requirements of RAM and CPU `resources`.
-Its `containerPort` has a `name` too, and its number is the one used by default by the exporter, matching the one you will see declared [in the next section within the corresponding Valkey's `Service` resource](#valkey-service).
+Its `containerPort` has a `name` too, and its number is the one used by default by the exporter, matching the one you will declare [in the next section within the corresponding Valkey's `Service` resource](#valkey-service).

       - `spec.volumes`\
-        This section declares the volumes that will be mounted in the pod.
+        This section declares the volumes that are to be mounted in the pod.
 In particular, here are enabled all the volumes mounted in the Valkey container:

         - `cache-valkey-storage`\
           Invokes the `cache-valkey` `PersistentVolumeClaim` declared earlier for enabling the persistent storage that will contain Valkey's working data.